-Goosepool
+Goosepool 2019 Limited

-TVCA are 75% shareholders in Goosepool 2019 Ltd who in turn own 89% of the shares in Teesside International Airport.
+TVCA is a 75% shareholder in Goosepool 2019 Ltd which in turn owns 89% of the shares in Teesside International Airport.

 Goosepool has its own Governance arrangements in place.
 Two senior officials of TVCA make up the board in addition to one official from its minority shareholder.
 The TVCA Governance team assumed responsibility for governance arrangements of the Goosepool Board in Spring 2020, in order to strengthen the integration of decision-making and governance across different aspects of the Combined Authority Group.
 The Governance team is also providing some oversight and support to the TIAL Board to ensure good governance, and company secretarial standards.